 20If available, use visualization devices

-This is a great help for patients with difficult veins so you could not risk blowing a good venous access.
+This is a great help for patients with difficult veins so you could not risk blowing good venous access.
 There are many types of vein visualization devices around like transilluminator lights and pocket ultrasound machines.
 These devices can illuminate vein pathways so you can track the direction of where you should insert your IV catheter.

 One More Tip!

 As what most senior nurses say, once in a while you will experience a “dry spell” with venipunctures.
-If it’s not your day, let it go and ask help from your colleagues.
+If it’s not your day, let it go and ask for help from your colleagues.

 You can also learn hard-to-explain IV insertion techniques by watching senior nurses do venipuncture.
 Always remember that there are lots of lessons to learn from other’s experiences!